 1/4 cup sugar

-3. Pour the butter/milk mixture into the mixing bowl (it should be warm, Happy Yeast temperature), and add:
+3. When melted, pour the butter/milk mixture into the mixing bowl (it should be warm but not hot), and add:

 4. Then pour the flour mixture into the bowl and mix everything together for 1-2 minutes.